cert-manager/sample-external-issuer/README.md

 NOTE: If you return an `error`, controller-runtime will retry with an increasing backoff, so it is very important to distinguish between temporary and permanent errors.

+#### Ignore foreign CertificateRequest

+We only want to reconcile `CertificateRequest` resources that are configured for our external issuer.
+So the next piece of controller logic attempts to exit early if `CertificateRequest.Spec.IssuerRef` does not refer to our particular `Issuer` or `ClusterIssuer` types.

+As before explore the unit-tests and see how we modify the success case, where the `IssuerRef` does refer to one of our types.
+And then we add some error cases where the `Group` or the `Kind` are unrecognised.

+Also note how in the implementation we use the `Scheme.New`  method to verify the `Kind`.
+This later will allow us to easily handle both `Issuer` and `ClusterIssuer` references.

+If there is a mismatch in the `IssuerRef` we ignore the `CertificateRequest`.

 ## Links